ericphanson/ModularIndices.jl/README.md

  [2] top-level scope at none:0
 ```

-This package should possibly be called `PeriodicIndicies` and `Mod` renamed to `Periodic` or similar.
+This package should possibly be called `PeriodicIndicies.jl` and `Mod` renamed to `Periodic` or similar.

 This is similar to [FFTViews.jl](https://github.com/JuliaArrays/FFTViews.jl), but instead of constructing a periodic view type into an array, it provides an indexing object.